 The healthcare system in South Korea is considered one of the very best in the world.
 Numerous hospitals offer modern and efficient levels of care, with the latest technology and medical knowledge.
 Indeed, it has been noted that survival rates for many cancers are significantly higher in South Korea than they are in the USA or UK.

 Payments to the NHI system are typically made through your employer.
-The exact sums payable depend on your employee category, and are normally shared equally between employer contribution and employee payroll deduction.
+The exact sums payable depend on your employee category and are normally shared equally between the employer contribution and employee payroll deduction.

 Alongside the publically-funded institutions, a range of private facilities are available, many offering English-speaking doctors in “international clinics”.

 It should be noted that many private clinics don’t accept delayed billing; you will need to cover the costs of your treatment before trying to claim this back.

 For this reason, many expats supplement their NHI contribution with a private health insurance policy.
 Such policies make private care easier and more affordable.
 Additionally, expat healthcare policies also typically offer a range of additional benefits, such as medical repatriation or the ability to fly out family members should you need long-term care.
 Travel Insurance is also a strong and reliable investment.

 The currency in South Korea is known as the “Won”.
 Coins come in denominations as small as 1 Won, while notes may be found up to 50,000 Won.
 As a result, unlike many other countries where one has to deal with two different forms (dollars and cents, pounds and pence, etc.) everything in South Korea is charged in whole Won.
 This can make getting to grips with the local currency rather easier.

 Possibly the easiest way to gain access to Korean currency is through one of the many ATMs which proliferate here.
 Note, however, that a significant proportion of cash machines refuse to accept foreign debit or credit cards.
 If in doubt, look for those machines boasting a “foreign card” button or seek out machines at internationally-recognized banks.